 How to Harvest Spinach

-When spinach plants have multiple leaves and are 4-6" tall, they can be picked.
+Generally speaking, when spinach plants have multiple leaves and are 4-6" tall, they can be picked.
+However, you can harvest spinach at any time, depending on whether you want baby spinach or mature leaves.

 Harvest spinach leaves in the morning or evening to avoid the hottest part of the day.
 The heat will stress the plants and your freshly cut leaves will be wilted.